Tenda-M/risistor-colour-code/README.md

 #### Alert
 * Validation Alert:
 Purpose: To inform the user that not all required selections have been made before performing a calculation.
-Example Message: "Please select values from all dropdown menus before calculating."
+Message: "Please select values from all dropdown menus before calculating."
 This alert ensures that the user completes all necessary inputs to get a valid calculation result, preventing errors or incorrect resistor values.

 * Save Confirmation Alert:
 Purpose: To confirm that the resistor settings have been successfully saved to the browser's local storage.
-Example Message: "Settings saved!"
+Message: "Settings saved!"
 This feedback reassures the user that their data has been stored correctly and can be retrieved later.

 * Load Confirmation Alert:
 Purpose: To notify the user that previously saved settings have been successfully loaded.
-Example Message: "Settings loaded!"
+Message: "Settings loaded!"
 This alert confirms that the saved data is now active on the calculator, allowing the user to continue where they left off or review saved configurations.

 * No Saved Settings Alert:
 Purpose: To inform the user that there are no saved settings available to load.
-Example Message: "No saved settings found."
+Message: "No saved settings found."
 This message is useful for clarifying to the user that there is no saved data, which might be due to never saving any settings or clearing them previously.

 * Clear Settings Alert:
 Purpose: To confirm that all saved settings have been cleared from local storage.
-Example Message: "Settings cleared!"
+Message: "Settings cleared!"
 This message confirms the user's action of clearing data, ensuring they understand that all saved configurations have been erased.

 #### Future features